yagarea/jektex/README.md

 **Ignore**
 By default jektex tries to render LaTeX in all files not excluded by Jekyll.
 But sometimes you get in situation when you do not want to render some files.
-For example _RSS feed_ with excerpts containing Latex.
+For example _RSS feed_ with excerpts containing LaTeX.
 As a solution jektex offers `ignore` option.
 You can use conventional wild cards using `*`.
 For example:
 ```yaml
 # Jektex ignore files